kylrbutlr/Extension_app/README.md

 # Evaluating The Effectiveness Of Internet Search Engines:

-This is an Extension for tracking user input on search engines such as Google, Bing, etc.
+This is an Extension for tracking user input on search engines such as Google, Bing, and Baidu.
+The extension is only available on chrome and currently has no backend.

 ## Introduction: